-All UC Merced staff, faculty, academic personnel, and student employees are required to comply with UC COVID-19 Vaccination Program Policy and UC Merced's Directive on COVID-19 Mitigation Measures (read full policy documents here).
-As we continue to navigate forward together, this page will serve as a central resource for this policy and other information.
+All UC Merced staff, faculty, academic personnel, and student employees are required to comply with UC COVID-19 Vaccination Program Policy.

-Use one of the buttons below to either complete your COVID19 Vaccination Attestaion, request a COVID-19 vaccination medical exemption, or request a COVID-19 vaccination religious accommodation.
+Use the button below to complete your COVID19 Vaccination Attestation.
 If you are a student employee, please submit through Student Health Services here.